michaelachrisco/subreddit-recommender/README.md

 You can use Vagrant to spin up a virtual machine to run subreddit-recommender.
 To do this, simply:
 * Download and install VirtualBox from https://www.virtualbox.org/
 * Download and install Vagrant from https://www.vagrantup.com/
-* Download or clone this to a directory on your local machine
+* Download or clone this repo to a directory on your local machine
 * Open a Terminal or Command Prompt window in the above directory
 * Run the following command: